 As the saying goes, you have to spend money to save money (or something like that).
-Those looking to stay on a budget, however, may be surprised to learn that investing in smart home technology can provide long-term savings.
+Those looking to stay on a budget (tons of good tips at the MoneyVisual finance blog), however, may be surprised to learn that investing in smart home technology can provide long-term savings.
 Smart home tech has progressed beyond ease of automation, and renters can now use these connected devices to optimize their energy savings and cut down that pesky utility bill.
 Our friends over at Esurance share some great tips below.

 Home Energy Monitoring

 Before you invest in smart home tech, it may be wise to install an energy monitoring system, which will give you a snapshot of your home’s energy consumption and even provide an estimate of your utility bill.
 Home energy monitoring systems arm you with hard data about your energy usage habits, and the data can be accessed on your smartphone or tablet with just a click of your finger.

 Energy monitoring systems use sensors attached to your circuit breaker panel to give you accurate breakdowns of usage times, patterns and amounts.
 You can then use that data to review your home’s energy usage.
 Additionally, you can monitor the efficiency of your appliances and individual electrical outlets.